sonifydata/twotone/README.md

 - [Material UI](https://material-ui.com/)

 ## Core Team
-TwoTone is maintained by [Sonify.io](https://sonify.io) with support from [Google News Initiative](https://newsinitiative.withgoogle.com) and key advisor [Alberto Cairo](http://www.thefunctionalart.com/).
+TwoTone is a Sonify project built with support from Google News Initiative.
+The app was originally developed by Datavized Technologies with support from [Google News Initiative](https://newsinitiative.withgoogle.com) and key advisor [Alberto Cairo](http://www.thefunctionalart.com/).

-If you want to know more about TwoTone, how it works and future developments, please visit the official website.
-For any specific request or comment we suggest you to use Github.
-You can also write to us at contact@sonify.io.
+If you want to know more about TwoTone, how it works and future developments, write to us at contact@sonify.io.
+For any specific request or comment we suggest you use Github or send us an email.

 ## Contributing

 We welcome and appreciate contributions, in the form of code pull requests, bug reports, feature requests or additions to our gallery.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our [Code of Conduct](CODE_OF_CONDUCT.md) and submission process.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to contact@sonify.io.
+Please report unacceptable behavior to support@sonify.io.

 ## License